Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 The left image shows cornell box lit by a very bright env map, the image has 200k samples per pixel.
 Right image shows an attempt at denoising it.
 </p>

 There are 2 things we can do about that.
 One is to implement importance sampling, and the other one is to just limit the environment map brightness.
-I did both.
+I did the latter.

 <p align="center">
   <img src="./Gallery/materialShowcase/CausticsEliminated.png" alt="No Caustics" width="700" height="700" />